 What's more customers can take their insights to the next level by using a range of built-in analysis and visualisation tools.

-All data access is strictly managed by our existing Data Access Request Service, an Independent Group Advising on the Release of Data (IGARD) and by the Confidentiality Advisory Group (CAG).
+All data access is strictly managed by our Data Access Request Service, with advice from the Independent Group Advising on the Release of Data (IGARD) and in line with requirements of the Confidentiality Advisory Group (CAG).